Prakh2909/spring-boot-dumps/README.md

 - When maven command is executed, it looks for "pom.xml" in the current directory and gets needed configurations.
 - In Maven we generally need to tell What to do and it knows how to do.
 - Before maven, Ant was popular but there we need to tell it what to do adn how to do.
+- refer to this for more details: https://notebook.zohopublic.in/public/notes/bietv1d00e57bcbca4be89f155f6039985778
 ### Project Structure for maven
 ![Alt Text](images/maven.png)